Last updated:

 The Blue Hill Avenue Transportation Action Plan seeks to enhance and support the experiences of everyone along the Avenue.

 Blue Hill Avenue runs through the heart of the City, connecting people with places of education, worship, and recreation both locally and throughout Boston.
 It is a vibrant commercial corridor full of bustling minority-owned businesses.
 The corridor provides vital access to and from the city's major employment centers for Roxbury, Dorchester, and Mattapan residents.
-This three-mile stretch also supports the highest bus ridership in the entire MBTA system, with almost 25,000 people getting on and off buses each weekday.
+This three-mile stretch also supports the highest bus ridership in the entire MBTA system, with nearly 37,000 people getting on and off buses each weekday.

 Project Area